TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

 \paragraph{System prompt.} The results in Table~\ref{tab:system_prompt} highlight the positive impact of combining Automatic-Chain-of-Though (ACoT) reasoning with Few-Shot (FS) examples on the performance of LLAMA 3.1 8B across different modalities in the \assemblyO dataset.
 In all prompting scenarios, the system prompt is written as:

-\begin{myframe} \textit{System: } I am going to provide an input sequence that represents a sequence of actions.
+\begin{samepage} \begin{systemframe} \textit{System: } I am going to provide an input sequence that represents a sequence of actions.
 Your task is to predict the next action of the last sequence based on the patterns observed in the provided input.
-Limit yourself to only answer with the predicted sequence, and follow the same format given as input. \end{myframe}

-This prompt consistently offers essential context about the task, improving the model's performance, particularly in accuracy and precision.
+Limit yourself to only answer with the predicted sequence, and follow the same format given as input. \end{systemframe} \end{samepage} This prompt consistently offers essential context about the task, improving the model's performance, particularly in precision.